 However, even though older individuals experience higher rates of inflation, we found that the difference in inflation rates across age-groups is not sufficient to explain the positive correlation between inflation expectations and age.
 Even controlling for the household's experienced rate of inflation, we continue to find a statistically significant positive correlation between age and expected inflation rates.
 We also investigated the relationship between knowledge of the central bank's inflation targeting policy and inflation expectations and found that individuals who are more informed about the central bank's policy are relatively more likely to have inflation expectations that fall within the central bank's target range.
 While not conclusive, this suggests that the Bank of Japan's communication strategy my have been effective in altering inflation expectations.
 The finding that the central bank's inflation targeting policy appears more effective at altering low inflation expectations among younger individuals than older individuals raises the possibility that this is a tool of monetary policy that will grow more important over time.

 Finally, using the Japanese Consumer Confidence Survey, we investigated the possibility that the positive correlation between age and inflation expectations is due to shared historical inflation experiences, akin to a cohort effect, rather than a true age effect.
 We found that individuals' expectations of future inflation rates are strongly correlated with the inflation rate of the macroeconomy over their lifetimes, suggesting that, at least to some degree, individuals' expectations of future inflation rates are influenced by the inflation rates that they have actually experienced.
-This conclusion was supported by the finding that living for an extended time outside of Japan appears to have an effect on future inflation expectations, implying that economic experiences do affect future expectations.
-Also, using the intrinsic estimator to estimate cohort effects directly, we found that variation in cohort effects could be matched to historical inflation episodes.
+This conclusion was supported by the finding that variation in the estimated cohort effects could be matched to historical episodes of inflation and deflation.